UTK7994/learning-notes/books/designing-data-intensive-applications.md

 Multi-leader replication tools let you write conflict resolution logic using application code.

 - **On write.** As soon as the database system detects a conflict in the log of replicated changes, it calls the conflict handler.
-- **On read.** All the conflicting writes are stored.
+- **On read.** This is lazy approach.
+All the conflicting writes are stored.
 On read, multiple versions of the data are returned to the application.
 The application may prompt the user or automatically resolve the conflict.
 CouchDB works this way.
+- Conflict free relicated datatypes which can be concurrently edited by multiple editors by applying locks at very granular levels.
+- 3 way merge as in git (persistent data strcutures)
+- Operational Transformation

 #### Multi-leader replication topologies

 A _replication topology_ describes the communication paths along which writes are propagated from one node to another.

 The most general topology is _all-to-all_ in which every leader sends its writes to every other leader.
-MySQL uses _circular topology_, where each nodes receives writes from one node and forwards those writes to another node.
-Another popular topology has the shape of a _star_, one designated node forwards writes to all of the other nodes.
+MySQL uses `_circular topology_`, where each nodes receives writes from one node and forwards those writes to another node.
+Another popular topology has the shape of a `_star_`, one designated node forwards writes to all of the other nodes.

 In circular and star topologies a write might need to pass through multiple nodes before they reach all replicas.
 To prevent infinite replication loops each node is given a unique identifier and the replication log tags each write with the identifiers of the nodes it has passed through.
-When a node fails it can interrupt the flow of replication messages.
+When a node fails it can interrupt the flow of replication messages.(as single node failure in cycle or star can lead to stop of replication process).

-In all-to-all topology fault tolerance is better as messages can travel along different paths avoiding a single point of failure.
+In all-to-all topology (mesh topology) fault tolerance is better as messages can travel along different paths avoiding a single point of failure.
 It has some issues too, some network links may be faster than others and some replication messages may "overtake" others.
 To order events correctly. there is a technique called _version vectors_.
 PostgresSQL BDR does not provide casual ordering of writes, and Tungsten Replicator for MySQL doesn't even try to detect conflicts.

+Example : Suppose we have Client1 which inserts a data to leader 1 and client2 which updates data to leader 2.
+Now timestamp of insert timestamp of update.
+Here as we can see timestamp will not work as data is to be inserted first.
+Suppose now we have leader 3 and it has to get in sync with leader 1 and 2.
+It first receives the chnage of leader 2 related to update then leader 1 related to insert, it will not work.
+For this we need `_version vectors_`.

 ### Leaderless replication